YOU ARE EXPLORING

 The Adolescent Health Program addresses the unique developmental needs for young people between the ages of 11 and 21.
 Adolescence is a time of great change in a young person’s life–adolescents go through puberty, expand their thinking and problem solving capacity, become more autonomous, and undergo enormous change in their social and emotional lives.
 Adolescence can also be a time of challenge for youth and their families.
 Occasionally, a physical, behavioral or emotional problem may persist or prove difficult to solve.
 This team of IU School of Medicine faculty pediatricians approaches each problem by providing immediate attention to the area of concern and then helping young people and families learn new long-term strategies for treating and coping with their specific issues.
 The Adolescent Health Program provides a range of health-related services for this stage of a young person’s development.

 The interdisciplinary Child Development team provides evaluation and assessment for learning, behavioral and other developmental conditions that include autism, communication disorders, cognitive abilities, ADHD and learning disabilities, and more.
-Clinicians work with each family to better understand their child’s particular needs and develop intervention plans to help with daily living.
+Child development clinicians work with each family to better understand their child’s particular needs and develop intervention plans to help with daily living.
 Depending on the child’s needs, the team may include developmental pediatricians, psychologists, nurses, speech and language pathologists, social workers, occupational or physical therapists, audiologists, nutritionists and pediatric dentists.
 Several team members are providers for First Steps, Indiana’s early intervention program for children birth through age three.

 The Division of Child Protection at IU School of Medicine is home to the Child Protection Program, which cares for children who have been sexually or physically abused or neglected.
 Faculty in the Division of Child Protection provide crisis counseling services to bridge the gap in services from the time a child is identified as a possible child sexual abuse victim to the four- to eight-week timeframe in which formal ongoing counseling may become available.
 The division’s Trauma Treatment Services provide cognitive behavioral therapy for victims of child maltreatment, and the Child Abuse Consultation Service of this program offers comprehensive medical evaluations for children alleged to have been physically abused or neglected.